What’s the Difference?

 All dentists receive basic orthodontic training in dental school.
-As do they training on procedures like root canals, wisdom tooth extractions, and treating children.
-Yet, specialists have additional training to hone their skillset on a particular field of dentistry.
+As they do training on procedures like root canals, wisdom tooth extractions, and treating children.
+Yet, specialists have additional training to hone their skill set on a particular field of dentistry.

 Why would this matter?
 Seeing a specialist like an orthodontist may change your experience in braces by:

 Most people assume that seeing an orthodontist for their braces will cost much more than going to a general dentist for the same service.
-After all, an orthodontist is a specialist in the field!
+After all, an orthodontist is a specialist in the field.